Where does the data come from in PeakGTO?

 What are ‘Action Frequencies’ in the library?

-The action frequencies show how often each action is taken in a specific spot.
-When you are looking at your overall range, these are often referred to as ‘global frequencies’, showing how often your range as a whole should take a certain action.
+The action frequencies show how often each action occurs at a given location.
+When you look at your overall range, these are often called ‘global frequencies’ and show how often your range as a whole should take a given action.

 Why do combos mix between multiple options?
 Shouldn’t there be a best option?

-Combos will mix frequencies when the expected value for the options that are mixing are so similar that both options should be taken at some frequency.
+Combos will mix frequencies when the expected values of the mixing options are sufficiently similar that both should be taken at some frequency.

-Just because it’s mixing does not mean you should approach it as ‘do whatever you want’ because then your strategy becomes exploitable.
-When reviewing hands, you want to start with your global frequency of actions, looking at how much your overall range takes an action, then look to your combo to see what the highest EV play(s) for that combo is within your range.
+Just because it’s mixing doesn’t mean you should approach it as ‘do whatever you want’; otherwise, your strategy becomes exploitable.
+When reviewing hands, you want to start with your global frequency of actions, looking at how much your overall range takes an action, then look to your combo to see what the highest EV play(s) for that combo are within your range.

 What are the suit selector & Equity/EV buttons used for?

-The suit selector allows you to sort the data by suit, analyzing how each suit plays in any spot that you want.
+The suit selector lets you sort the data by suit, analyzing how each suit plays in any spot you choose.
 This can help you identify how to play your flush draws or flush draw blockers in certain spots.

 What is EV-Loss (EVloss/100) and what does it mean?

 EV-loss is a measurement that compares your answer to the GTO answer.
 If you play the spot perfectly, choosing the best answer, your EV-loss will be 0, as it’s comparing your answers to what the computer would do.
-When you make an incorrect answer, you can measure it using EV-loss for how much the decision lost.
-For example, if you make an error with an EV loss of 0.05bbs, this is a small mistake and means that if the blinds are 500/1000 – 1000 in an MTT, your error would cost you on average the loss of 50 chips.
+When you make an incorrect answer, you can measure it using EV-loss for how much the decision loses.
+For example, if you make an error with an EV loss of 0.05bbs, it is a small mistake and means that, if the blinds are 500/1000 – 1000 in an MTT, your error would cost you, on average, 50 chips.
 Larger mistakes will yield larger EV-loss.
 In a large pot, a big mistake could yield an EV-loss of 5bbs (or 5000 chips in the 500/1000 – 1000 level).

 EV loss/100 standardizes your mistake over 100 hands.
-It just multiplies the EV-loss of 1 decision by 100 to show your EV loss over 100 hands.
-If you make a mistake worth -0.1bb, this would be -10bb/100 hands, showing that it is a mistake that can cost you over the long run.
+It just multiplies the EV loss from 1 decision by 100 to show your EV loss over 100 hands.
+If you make a mistake worth -0.1bb, it would be -10bb/100 hands, showing that it can cost you over the long run.

-The ELO score is a measurement of how much EV-loss you are getting in the trainer.
+The ELO score is a measure of the EV loss you are taking in the trainer.
 The higher the EV‑loss, the further away from GTO poker you are playing, which will drop your ELO score.
 As your EV‑loss approaches 0, due to choosing the best options, your ELO score will improve.

-To learn more in depth about how ELO is calculated, and what the rankings are, check out https://pokercoaching.com/blog/peakgto-poker-elo-score/
+To learn more in-depth about how ELO is calculated, and what the rankings are, check out pokercoaching.com/blog/peakgto-poker-elo-score/

 Can I use PeakGTO during live or online games?

 Absolutely not.
 Using PeakGTO during live or online games is strictly prohibited and unethical in any situation.
 Online poker sites and live casinos have clear rules against the use of real-time assistance (RTA) tools, including GTO apps, while playing.
-Violating these rules can lead to severe consequences, such as account suspension, forfeiture of funds, or permanent bans.
+Violating these rules can lead to severe consequences, including account suspension, fund forfeiture, or permanent bans.
 PeakGTO is a study tool and should only be used as a study tool.

 Is PeakGTO suitable for all poker variants (e.g., Texas Hold’em, Omaha)?